survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 This means you have a build at your output directory at *build/app.js*.
 You can examine the output through your editor to see what Webpack did there.
 To see the application running, open the `build/index.html` file directly through a browser.
 On OS X `open ./build/index.html` works.

 T> Another way to serve the contents of the directory through a server, such as *serve* (`npm i serve -g`).
 In this case, execute `serve` at the output directory and head to `localhost:3000` at your browser.
 You can configure the port through the `--port` parameter.

+T> I like to use `path.join`, but `path.resolve` would be a good alternative.
+See the [Node.js path API](https://nodejs.org/api/path.html) for further details.

 ## Adding a Build Shortcut